sal55/langs/Features.md

 regards as indispensable.

-This is partly a consequence of having started devising them when my main influences had been Pascal, Algol,and Fortran, and then working in isolation for the next few decades (and for mostly low level programming, such as most of the things now taken care of by OSes and external libraries).
+This is partly a consequence of having started devising them when my main influences had been Pascal, Algol,and Fortran, and then working in isolation for the next few decades.

-Then it became harder to adopt new ideas: they were too difficult to understand, and/or too hard to implement, or didn't fit in with my existing features or coding style.
-Or, they just didn't solve the problems I actually encountered.
+That made it harder to later adopt new ideas.
+Either they were hard to understand, too hard to implement, or just didn't fit it.
+The fact is that they rarely solved the problems I actually encountered.

 So I have my own primitive feature-set.
-Here I'm just going to list the more unusual, unpopular, or intriguing ones, as most of them are well-known and unexceptional.
+Here I'm just going to list the more unusual, unpopular, or quirky ones, or ideas I consider characteristic of what I do.

-There are some 'big' features, but maybe most will come across as trivial, or easily expressed or added via other features.
+There are some 'big' features, but most will come across as ordinary or even trivial (like `stop`).
 But this is a list of things I value and prioritise: give me my `strinclude` over higher-order functions any day.

 (I might refer to specific languages of mine as 'M': static, compiled; `Q`: dynamic, interpreted, and also `ASM`: my assembly syntax).

 ### Scripting Language
 You might say this is not a feature, nor unusual.
 But I came up with the idea of an add-on scripting language for my applications, sometime in the second half of the 1980s.
 It solved a number of problems with using just the one language, and I ended up with a two-language solution, one I still use now.
 (The scripting language is now not tied to an application).